GreenWaves-Technologies/cifar10_quant_import/README.md

 ```

 This loads data from an image defined by the *AT_IMAGE* in the *Makefile*.
 It also already shift the [0:255] data into the [-128:127] required by the so trained model.

+## Test on your dataset the deployed graph

+**Nntool** is a python program which can run inference on data giving bitexact results wrt the real platform.
+You can import nntool in your python script and use it similarly to the tflite interpreter. *model/test_accuracy.py* shows how to do it.